 The legal court was another method of restoration of the peace.
-In medieval Europe, however, eminently "civil" courts were not feasible.
+In medieval Europe, however, eminently civil courts were not feasible.
 Both ordeals and judicial combat were rational methods within the limits of time and space that was medieval Europe.
-Needless to say, one must not forget that since they were trials, there were already inherent civil elements.
+Since there were trials, there were already inherent civil elements.